• News and Events

 San Diego, CA, USA.
 April 26, 2019

 Because of rising demand for human analysts and more efficient processing of increasingly large and challenging amounts of intelligence, human limitations on mental workload, cognitive fatigue, and attention or task engagement, need to be accurately monitored in real-time in order to provide sensitive detection of impaired cognitive states.
-It is a challenge to continuously monitor these cognitive characteristics, known collectively as dynamic brain information processing capacity (dBIPC) to implement real-time mitigations in a closed-loop feedback system.
+It is a challenge to continuously monitor these cognitive characteristics in order to implement real-time mitigations in a closed-loop feedback system.

 QUASAR awarded DARPA contract for Detection of Acute Cognitive Strain